ayekat/localdir/README.md

 * For applications accepting command line arguments, there are local "fake" (wrapper) scripts in `.local/bin` that call the real application with the right arguments.
-* For applications where neither of these apply, I weep.
+* For applications where neither of these apply, I weep (or perhaps resort to some ugly LD\_PRELOAD hacks, see issue #7).

 See [XDG Base Directory
 support](https://wiki.archlinux.org/index.php/XDG_Base_Directory_support) in the
 Arch Linux wiki for more details about which applications honour the specs.

-There is [`inotifywatchdog`](.local/bin/inotifywatchdog), a script that notifies you of any changes in a watched directory (ideally you might want to [watch `HOME`](.local/etc/inotifywatchdog/config)) &mdash; there is also a corresponding systemd user service file.

 Assumptions